Stop Swaddling Your Baby? Answering the Controversial Question

 Does a Swaddle Overheat Your Child?

-Breastfeeding is a great opportunity to gain additional skin-to-skin contact with your baby, and as the previous research suggests, it may raise your baby’s body temperature.
-Err on the side of caution and (if you chose to) swaddle your baby after they have been fed and burped.
+Breastfeeding is a great opportunity to gain additional skin-to-skin contact with your baby.
+Research suggests breastfeeding with skin-to-ski contact may raise your baby’s body temperature.
+Err on the side of caution and if you choose to swaddle, do so after you feed, burp, and change your baby.

 Rethink a Traditional Swaddle